← Back to 史記

 使

 At this time, Shandong suffered a Yellow River disaster, and for several years the harvests were not abundant.
 The people sometimes ate each other, in an area of one to two thousand li.
-The Son of Heaven pitied them and issued an edict saying: 'In Jiangnan, they fire plow and water weed.
-Order the hungry people to flow and seek food between the Jiang and Huai.
-If they want to stay, let them stay there.'
-They sent messengers, and official hats and canopies continuously connected on the road.
-They protected them and sent down Bashu grain to relieve them.
+The Son of Heaven pitied them and issued an edict: “In Jiangnan they burn fields and weed by water.
+Let the hungry people move to seek food between the Jiang and Huai; those who wish to remain may remain where they are.”
+They sent messengers in a continuous stream along the roads to protect them, and sent grain down from Bashu to relieve them.

 41